TBE COVID-19 POLICIES (Updated September 23, 2022)

 GUIDELINES AND RESOURCES

-- Starting on Tuesday, March 1, 2022, Temple Beth El will no longer have a mask requirement for entering the main building.
-Masks will continue to be available at the main entrance, and individuals who choose to wear masks will be graciously welcomed.
+- Masks will continue to be available at the main entrance, and individuals who choose to wear masks will be graciously welcomed.

 - We encourage all eligible community members to get vaccinated and boosted.

-- We will continue to offer streaming, distanced seating and, when possible, outdoor seating for events with food for those who choose.
+- When possible, we will continue to offer streaming and/or outdoor seating for events with food for those who choose.

 If you or someone you know needs pastoral support, please contact Tracey Lederer, Lead Administrative Assistant during daytime hours: 704-749-3043.